mongodb/docs/source/includes/api/list-tables/upgrade-cluster-request-body.rst

    * - autoScaling.compute
      - object
      - Optional
-     - Specifies whether the cluster automatically scales its cluster tier and whether the cluster can scale down.
+     - Collection of settings that configure how a cluster might scale its cluster tier and whether the cluster can scale down.

        .. important::